- Support and service

 Your personal page on Lnu.se

-All employees have a personal page on Lnu.se, Swedish version as well as English version.
-You are responsible for making sure that this information is correct in both languages.
+All employees have a personal page on Lnu.se which has a Swedish version and an English version.
+You are responsible for making sure that your information is correct in both languages.

-It is important that you publish information about yourself and your research on your personal page, as well as a portrait photo, in order for journalists, research colleagues, financiers and others who conduct a search for you or your field of research on Lnu.se or Google to find what they are looking for.
+It is important that you publish information about yourself and your research on your personal page, as well as a portrait photo.
+In this way, journalists, decision-makers, research colleagues, financiers and others who conduct a search for you or your field of research on Lnu.se or Google can find what they are looking for.

 The information in the box at the top of the page is retrieved from databases in the university's various systems.
 You can't change it yourself.